Access to Fertility Services Bill

 Groups Affected

-- Women seeking NHS fertility treatment: Potentially improved access and more equitable treatment across England.
+- Women seeking NHS fertility treatment: Potentially benefit from improved and more equitable access across England.

-- NICE and NHS Improvement: Subject to potential directions from the Secretary of State to ensure equitable access and provision of services.
+- NHS Improvement: Subject to potential direction from the Secretary of State regarding service provision and monitoring.

 Powered by nyModel